tuhinmallick/INarrator/README.md

 - https://inboxnarrator.com/?via=topaitools (Going to replicate this)
 - POC in form of Simple Flask Web-App.
 Might Move to chrome extension
 - Going to make it open-source for people to use.
-- Going to use a model other gpt-3?
+- Going to use a model other than gpt-3?

 ## Steps:
 - Design the email subpackage so you fetch email data for the user (Latest Unread Emails)